 When you hear the term “tenured professor,” what does it mean?

 I’ve been asked this question many times over the years.
-With another school year about to begin, let me take a quick digression into the world of academe to offer a short explanation.
+Let me take a quick digression into the world of academe to offer a short explanation.

 Unique to education

-Tenure is unique to educational settings.
-Attaining tenured status usually means two things:
+Tenure is pretty much unique to educational settings.
+Attaining tenured status as a professor usually means two things:

 First, it conveys an enhanced level of protection for academic freedom, grounded in the conviction that knowledge creation and expression of ideas should be free from intimidation or retaliation.

-Second, it provides an elevated form of job security.
+Second, it provides significantly elevated levels of job security.
 Generally speaking, tenured professors can be dismissed only for failure to perform essential job responsibilities, serious misconduct, or severe economic necessity.
 In the United States, only unionized employees with strong collective bargaining agreements enjoy similar job protections.

 Tenure is conferred by a single institution; thus, it is not automatically transferable.
-A tenured professor who wants to move elsewhere typically must negotiate with another institution to be appointed with tenure, or perhaps do what’s called a “look-see” visiting professorship at another school to determine if there’s a mutual attraction.
+A tenured professor who wants to move elsewhere typically must negotiate with another institution to be appointed with tenure, or perhaps do what’s called a “look see” year as a visiting professor to determine whether a lateral hiring with tenure is a good match.

 Ideally, the transition to tenured status transforms the employment relationship from one of contract to that of covenant.
 In other words, tenure should create a special bond, a mutual investment, between the institution and the professor.
-(Umm, it doesn’t always work that way, as the academic workplace can be as full of ups and downs as any other.
+Umm, it doesn’t always work that way, as the academic workplace can be as full of ups and downs as any other.
 Nevertheless, most tenured professors take their responsibilities seriously and appreciate the benefits conferred by this status.

 The tenure track

 The path to earning tenure can be arduous.
-It’s a long-term probationary period, and for most candidates it can be quite stressful.
+It’s a long-term probationary period, and for many candidates it can be quite stressful.

-During that time, your classes are observed by tenured faculty peers, your scholarship is reviewed by inside and outside referees, and your overall performance is tracked by an oversight committee, a department chair, and/or various deans.
+During that time, their classes are observed by tenured faculty peers, their scholarship is reviewed by inside and outside referees, and their overall performance is tracked by an oversight committee, a department chair, and/or various deans.

 Teaching, scholarship, and service are the holy trinity of criteria for a tenure evaluation.
 At schools that emphasize classroom instruction, teaching counts the most.
 At schools that emphasize research, scholarship counts the most.
 Many schools strike a balance among the two.
 Service tends to rank a distant third in any event.

 Most tenure votes are fair ones.
 Most faculty and administrators who have roles in tenure decisions understand what’s at stake and apply the evaluative criteria honestly and evenhandedly.
 Ultimately, despite the stress of the process, most tenure candidates succeed.

 The future of tenure